ttscoff/bunch/bunch-files/snippets.md

 * Table of Contents
 {:toc}

-If you have a series of tasks that are often repeated between Bunches, you can separate them into their own "snippet" files and include them in any Bunch.
+If a series of tasks is repeated in multiple Bunches, you can separate them into their own "snippet" files and include the snippet in any Bunch.
 You can also [embed snippets](#embeddedsnippets) right in a Bunch.

 ## What Is a Snippet

-A snippet file can be named with any extension other than `.bunch`, and can be stored in the same folder as your Bunches, or in a subfolder.
+A snippet file can be named with any extension other than `.bunch`, stored in your Bunch Folder.
+You can store snippets in a subfolder for organization, you'll just need to reference them with an appropriate path.

 To include a snippet in a bunch, use `< snippet.name` on a line in the Bunch.
+If the snippet is in a subfolder, you would use `< folder_name/snippet.name`.

-Snippet contents are treated like part of the Bunch that imports them, so any apps that are launched by the snippet will also be closed when the Bunch closes.
+Snippet contents are treated like part of the Bunch that imports them, so when the Bunch closes, any apps or commands included by the snippet will be closed/reversed.

 You can even call other Bunch files as snippets.
-If you use "fragment" dividers in your Bunch file, you can call just a portion of one Bunch from another, e.g. `< Comms.bunch#Social`.
+If you use [fragment headers](#fragments) in your Bunch file, you can call just a portion of one Bunch from another, e.g. `< Comms.bunch#Social`.
+Fragment headers are ignored when processing a Bunch normally.

 ## Snippet Variables {#snippetvariables}

-To make snippets flexible, Bunch [handles variables]({{ site.baseurl }}/docs/bunch-files/variables/) defined in the containing Bunch and replaced within the snippet.
+To make snippets flexible, Bunch allows [variables]({{ site.baseurl }}/docs/bunch-files/variables/) defined in the containing Bunch to be replaced within the snippet.
+Existing variable values are passed to the snippet, and you can specify additional/different values when calling the snippet.
 These are defined like files on the lines following the `<` line.

 ```bunch
 < generic.snippet